UK Standard Delivery

 · Unfortunately, we cannot deliver on a bank holiday.
 In this instance please expect your delivery on the next working day.

 · We have one 'flat rate' for European Shipping.

 · Standard and Express delivery services are available for most of the countries that we ship to.
 However, unless requested, we will ship your order via the 'Standard' delivery service.

-· Shipping will be automatically calculated at the checkout page when both the delivery destination and service option are selected.
+· Shipping will be automatically calculated at the checkout page when both the delivery destination and service options are selected.

 · STANDARD European delivery will take from 7-14 days after your order has been placed.